Royal Italian Army during World War II: Conscription and recruitment

 All male Italian citizens between the ages of 18 and 54 were liable for military service.
 During World War II, 18-year-olds were conscripted without any preliminary military training.
 Conscription was lax, as those who were more well off generally avoided military service, and that service largely fell on the peasantry, which made up nearly half of the country's population by 1940.
-The peasantry were poor, mostly illiterate, traditional and had a distrust of authority; because of this officers looked down upon their soldiers.
+The peasantry were poor, mostly illiterate or semi-literate, traditional and had a distrust of authority; because of this officers looked down upon their soldiers.
 Many Italian soldiers were poorly trained and would often surrender when being strongly under attack.
 Those living in the Dodecanese Islands were exempt from military service and had been so since 1925.

 Previously in times of peace, those between the ages of 18 and 54 served in several stages.
 The first consisted of pre-military training which began at 18 and lasted until "the completion of the trainee's 20th year"; which was followed by being a conscript for 18 months after they turned 21.
 When finishing their conscript service they did another round of training lasting until they were 33 which was lastly followed by being placed in active reserve status until they were 54.

 Soldiers were recruited from their colonial empire as well such as in Ethiopia.
 For an Italian soldier to serve in the North African campaign they needed to "...meet only basic requirements such as their teeth being in order or being in reasonable health".